What Is a Stock Split and How Does It Impact Your Portfolio?

 What Is a Stock Split?

-Here’s an example.
-Suppose XYZ Corp.’s stock is selling at $1,000 per share.
-The company thinks it’s too pricey, so the board approves a 2-for-1 stock split.
-The company grants each shareholder an additional share for each share they already have.
-The value of each share is cut in half — to $500 each — since there are now twice as many shares.
+For example, suppose XYZ Corp.’s stock is selling at $1,000 per share.
+The company thinks that’s too pricey, so the board approves a 2-for-1 stock split.
+The company grants each shareholder an additional share for each share they already own.
+The value of each share is cut in half to $500 each since there are now twice as many shares.

 What Is a Reverse Stock Split?

-Just as a stock price that is too high can be a deterrent to investors, so can one that’s too low.
-A price that’s too low can be an indication that the company is not doing well or that the stock is a risky bet.
-So companies will sometimes do a reverse stock split, in which they exchange one share of stock at a higher price for several shares at the current, lower price.
+Just as a stock price that is too high can be a burden to corporations, so too can one that’s too low.
+In those cases, companies will sometimes do a reverse stock split, in which they exchange one share of stock at a higher price for several shares at the current, lower price.

 Suppose you own 100 shares of ABC Corp., which is currently trading at $6 per share.
 The company decides to do a 1-for-2 reverse stock split.
 You now own 50 shares of ABC Corp., but it’s trading at $12 per share.